9fin/sqlpy/README.rst

     $ pip install sqlpy psycopg2

-Create a `queries.sql` file in your project directory, containing the following
+Create a `queries.sql` file in your project directory, containing the following.
+(The name of the SQL snippet is how to link the query to the Python code.)

 .. code-block:: sql